H. B. Ailman House

 The H. B. Ailman House is a historic house located at 314 W. Broadway in Silver City, New Mexico.
-Prospector Henry B. Ailman had the house built using his profits from the Naiad Queen Silver Mine in Georgetown; his business partner H. M. Meredith built an identical house next door, which has since been demolished.
-The brick Victorian house features a 2 1/2-story square turret, which Ailman used to watch for Apache attacks on Silver City.
+Prospector Henry B. Ailman had the house built using his profits from the Naiad Queen Silver Mine in Georgetown; his business partner H. M. Meredith built an identical house next door, which has since been disassembled and reassembled nearby.The brick Victorian house features a 2 1/2-story square turret, which Ailman used to watch for Apache attacks on Silver City.
 Ailman and Meredith attempted to found a bank in Silver City, but it failed in 1887; Ailman's house changed owners several times in the following decades.
 The city took ownership of the house in 1926 and made it the new City Hall.
 The house became a firehouse after a new city hall was constructed.
 In 1967, the Silver City Museum opened in the house.
 The property today remains in operation as a historic house museum.

 The house was added to the National Register of Historic Places on May 12, 1975.